 Not for mummy´s boys #

-You may want to “use” agile only for a single project with 8, 20 or even 50 people and don´t think about your entire organization at first hand.
-That is ok, growing natural makes sense, and to understand how things work in the small and then scale, will give some chance for any scaling endeavor to function.
-Chances are, you try to go the agile way because your project currently is about to sink.
-This may also work because then you have some pressure for clarity and right decisions – but no guarantee that you will make the right decisions of course.
+You may want to use agile only for a single project with 8, 20 or even 50 people and don´t think about your entire organization at first hand.
+That is okay, growing natural makes sense, and to understand how things work in the small and then scale up, will give a chance for any scaling endeavor to function.
+Chances are, you try to go the agile way because your current project is about to sink, or your engineered waterfall projects fail too often.
+This motivation may be of help because then you have some pressure for clarity and the right decisions – but you do not have the guarantee that you will make the right decisions, of course.

 That said, why would you want to do that?
 Isn´t it better for the organization to be robust, reduce room for surprise and have people following orders?

 I can identify four angles to assess the topic: the market, the problem class, the process model and the people.

 The following paragraphs on market have been taken from the text The art in our work.

 The centralized planning, disassembly, and automation of work brought us to the integration of human labor into precise production timing and to an understanding of companies as automatic production machines.
 Wohland and Wiemeyer explain the concept with their model of the Taylor-Tub.

 In the Taylor-Tub the articles of the individual are not of importance, because all workflows, procedures, and processes are defined upfront and have to be followed.
 This makes the system robust, but inflexible.
 We have been educated for this world of working, which means we have been taught to follow.
 This brought up disruptive productivity growth and inert mass markets during the last century.
 The biggest problem to solve for these markets was: how to produce as much as possible at the lowest price.